-What vegetables can chickens eat?
+What vegetables can chickens eat to stay healthy?

 We know that humans should eat more veg.
 But what about chickens?